SummaryRead the full fact sheet

 A single infection of hepatitis A leads to lifelong immunity.
 Prior infection with hepatitis B or hepatitis C does not offer immunity for hepatitis A.

 Complications of hepatitis A

-Around 10 per cent of people who have had hepatitis A experience a relapse (become unwell again with hepatitis A).
+Around 10% of people who have had hepatitis A experience a relapse (become unwell again with hepatitis A).
 Most people who have a relapse fully recover.
-Hepatitis A does not cause chronic liver disease.

 Causes of hepatitis A

-A person with hepatitis A is infectious from two weeks before they show symptoms to one week after they become jaundiced (have yellow skin and eyes).
+A person with hepatitis A is infectious from 2 weeks before they show symptoms to one week after they become jaundiced (have yellow skin and eyes).